Pro4all-Cloud-Services/e2e-challenge/README.md

 1. Add some end-to-end tests in a way you believe is most efficient.

-2. You can use the sample feature scenarios in calculator.feature for inspiration and create your own step definitions.
-However, feel free to design new features if it suits your approach better.
+2. You can use the blank feature and step files as a starting point, but feel free to create your own approach if you prefer.

 3. Creating a Page Object Model (POM) to assist your tests is encouraged.